American University of the Caribbean: Montserrat

-Founded by American educator Dr. Paul Tien in 1978.
+AUC was founded by American educator Dr. Paul Tien in 1978.
 The main campus of the American University of the Caribbean was originally located on the island of Montserrat.
 However, the university had to be evacuated in 1995 due to volcanic activity in the Soufrière Hills.
 The campus remained closed for two years, until it was finally destroyed by pyroclastic flow from the volcano in 1997.

 St. Maarten

 AUC purchased a parcel of land in the village of Cupecoy on the Dutch side of St. Martin and construction of a permanent campus began in July 1996.
 The new campus opened on 1 May 1998.
 AUC's new campus consists of teaching and learning facilities featuring classrooms and laboratories, an imaging anatomy lab, a microbiology lab, and a medical library.
 The school was purchased by Adtalem Global Education in 2011 for $235 million.
-The current dean of AUC is Pedro Delgado.
+The current dean of AUC is Mark Rosenberg.

 Hurricane Irma

-Hurricane Irma struck Sint Maarten on September 5 and 6 2017 and the AUC campus, including the dormitories, suffered minor damage but classes had to be canceled and all students were evacuated off the island of Sint Maarten, as the island attempted to restore basic services.
+Hurricane Irma struck Sint Maarten on September 5 and 6 2017 and the AUC campus, including the dormitories, suffered minor damage.
+Classes had to be canceled and all students were evacuated off the island of Sint Maarten, as the island attempted to restore basic services.
 According to the AUC's official hurricane update page, students were sheltered in a building that was engineered and designed to withstand a category 5 hurricane (Building 2).
 Supplies were distributed to sheltered students, colleagues, and loved ones in the storm's aftermath.
 Several residences, where students were staying, were "completely destroyed--and food and water is scarce", according to the CBC.
 The school arranged for students to start the next semester on September 29, 2017, having made an arrangements with a North West England university (University of Central Lancashire) to share their facilities until students were able to return to the Sint Maarten campus.

 Curriculum

 After completing the initial 5 semesters (20 months) of study in the Medical Sciences portion on AUC's St. Maarten campus, students then conduct 4.5 semesters (18 months) of training in the Clinical Sciences portion (also known as the Clinical Years) at AUC's affiliated community hospitals, whereby the students may choose between community hospitals in the United States or The United Kingdom.
 Both the required core rotations (Internal Medicine, Surgery, Pediatrics, OB/GYN, and Psychiatry) and elective rotations in any specialty may be taken at one or several different clinical sites.
 BronxCare Hospital System is the largest clinical site that AUC has a contract with.
-The tuition for medical sciences is $23,800/semester, while the tuition for clinical sciences is $26,624/semester.

-Outcomes

-315 U.S. students graduated from the MD program in 2019.
-200 of those students graduated on time, for an on-time percentage of 63.49%.
-AUC claims that 355 graduates matched in 2019, 340 in 2020, 304 in 2021, and 280 in 2022.